Hot chocolate in Galway? Count me in.

 Masters of atmosphere, the decor really makes you feel like you’re in the rainforest…the Irish weather certainly does not, but hey you can’t win them all.

 I say this because it was far too easy to convince me to tip over for a hot chocolate and a waffle in between classes (*read: blow off lectures to go for a catch up).
-Well worth the visit though - these guys know chocolate (in all its fine forms) and it’s well worth the visit.
-Now serving up the goods outside Ground & Co in Salthill too from their dotey little waffle wagon - all the more likely that one of their locations will be within your 5km.
+Well worth the visit though - these guys know chocolate (in all its fine forms).
+So whichever café you call out to, you're sure to be well taken care of.

 Butlers and chocolate go hand in hand really.
 The place is a chocoholic’s dream and with so many different options to choose from, you're bound to find one that takes your fancy.
 From white chocolate to chilli, peppermint and praline.
 Is a hot chocolate per walk excessive?
 Perhaps, but anything to keep spirits high these days.